How to invest during retirement to protect your pension pot

 How you do this will be much the same as investing at any time of life – but with the added caveat that your disposable income may be lower, so you may not be able to take as much risk.

-When you access your pension (which you can do from the age of 55, although this is rising in the future) you have the option of taking 25% of the pot as a tax-free lump sum.
+When you access your pension (which you can do from the age of 55, rising to 57 in 2028), you have the option of taking 25% of the pot as a tax-free lump sum.

-Most people do this, since there is no real disadvantage to doing so (other than the temptation to spend it).
-If you don’t want to spend it right away, then investing it may be a very sensible option.
+Most people do this since there is no real disadvantage (other than the temptation to spend it).
+If you don’t have any specific need for this money in the short to medium term, then investing it may be a sensible option.

 Why should you not use a drawdown scheme for income?